akbargherbal/My_Journey_Learning_Django/README.md

 The repository includes:

-1. 19 backend tutorial markdown files
+1. 19 tutorial markdown files for both backend and frontend
-2. 19 frontend tutorial markdown files
-3. This README file
+2. This README file

 ## Important Note